[South Sudan refugees fleeing to Uganda (AP photo)

 Don’t get me wrong; Ugandans understand what it means to be displaced due to our tumultuous history.
 I personally come from Kisoro, a tiny enclave in the extreme south west sandwiched between the Democratic Republic of The Congo and Rwanda.
 I was a refugee onetime, an internally displaced person when the RPF-Habyarimana bombs in 1994 could spill over and kill some of our people.
 At some point during that time we hosted 3 Rwandan refugee families in our own home.

 What is disgusting in this international chorus of praise of Museveni’s ‘progressive’ refugee policies is its lack of context and understanding of Museveni the politician.
-His incursion into South Sudan on the side of Salva Kiir’s SPLA when he fell out with his Veep Riech Machar exacerbated this refugee calamity in the first place.
+His incursion into South Sudan on the side of Salva Kiir’s SPLA when he fell out with his Veep Riech Machar in 2013 exacerbated this refugee calamity in the first place.
 Many analysts believe Riech Marchar would have won that war in weeks had Museveni not intervened since most principals in the conflict disagreed with Kiir’s ‘sole candidature’ plot and his unconstitutional tendencies and, in the beginning at least, Machar had the upper hand.
 Museveni’s intervention may have reduced deaths at the start but was actually catastrophic in that it prolonged the war and led, in part at least, to the current crisis.

 Finally, those that initially praised Uganda’s efforts are now starting to raise important questions, questions which should have been raised from the very beginning.
 Questions of readiness.
 Headlines have now flipped to read; “Uganda at Breaking point with South Sudan Refugees”; ‘Fear of Disease Outbreaks’, ‘Chaos on the Horizon as Uganda struggles with refugee influx’, etc. How anyone couldn’t have seen this coming in 2013 is beyond my comprehension.